 Probability for a more extended deadline and higher cost – time-boxed sprints may give you the much-needed planning; however, it’s always probable that a couple of deliverables may not be finished on time.
 Well, it is the ugly truth of development projects.
 Designing the essential extra sprints automatically translates to a costly project for the consumer.

 Intense commitment – agile methodology explained only works best when your entire development team is devoted to the project throughout the development process.
 Well, this may be an issue for some development teams who have a lot of tasks to accomplish.
 In fact, the process is difficult for individual system developers.

 Communication – since the agile process demands an intense collaboration level, the development projects utilizing this methodology will undoubtedly need a high communication level.

 The waterfall development process is the older, more traditional method.
-Its roots lie in the 1950s when the software was in its infancy and was developed using methods similar to those used to develop hardware.
-Most software at that time was developed for government, and especially military purposes, and this method is still highly suitable for bureaucratic, top-down organizational structures.
+Its roots lie in the 1950s and most software at that time was developed for government, and especially military purposes.
+Also, this method is still highly suitable for bureaucratic, top-down organizational structures.

 The waterfall method definition means a linear approach to development.
-Well, it’s a traditional approach that’s founded on strict planning and undertaking the planning bit by bit.
-When we see agile vs waterfall comparison, we can comfortably say that the waterfall methodology is perfect for organizations with a hierarchical structure.
+When we see waterfall agile vs comparison, we can comfortably say that the waterfall methodology is perfect for organizations with a hierarchical structure.

 Here is the sequence of events you need to follow if you plan to use this methodology:

 Our experts can help you in developing your next world-class apps.

 The main difference between agile and waterfall development when it comes to agile systems, it explained has no strict structure when it comes to designing software.
 Naturally, there’s no need for documentation in agile software because the client can see the work’s progress at all times.